 The thickness of the outsole directly affects the comfort and performance of the shoe.
 Thicker outsoles range from about 4 millimeters to 5.5 millimeters and offer excellent edging, as well as durability.
 The downside is less sensitivity so you won’t be able to “feel” the rock as well.
 Beginning climbers should opt for a thicker sole for comfort purposes.
 Thinner soles range between 3 millimeters and 4 millimeters and are ideal for smearing across slabs.

 The P3 midsole and Vibram XS rubber attribute to accurate edging, while the slightly downturned shape is ideal for crack climbing, especially smaller cracks.
 As if that wasn’t enough, the Katana Lace are also a go-to shoe for pockets on vertical faces.
-If there’s one shoe that can do-it-all, it’s the La Sportiva Katana Lace, making it our top pick.
+Though they are a bit pricey at $185, if there’s one shoe that can do-it-all, it’s the La Sportiva Katana Lace.

 Buy now from:

 If you’re looking for the highest degree of sensitivity and stickiness, La Sportiva’s Genius reigns the shoe world.
 The shoe’s revolutionary No-Edge technology allows you to edge the smallest of holds by molding your feet around imperfections in the rock, helping it avoid slipping in a manner unseen in other shoes.
 La Sportiva implements the PD85 last from the legendary Testarossa and incorporates the same functionality and comfort as the Solution.
 The P3 midsole allows for excellent responsiveness and the 3 millimeter Vibram XS Edge rubber ensures the ultimate stickiness.